Grit bins are provided on non-priority gritting routes where there are:

 Please note that the Council will only provide bins where a road has been adopted.
 Otherwise the developer of the site will advise on whether they will provide bins.

-Contact us to request a bin or if you are unsure whether your road is adopted.
+Contact us if you are unsure whether your road is adopted.

 The grit is placed to allow residents to assist in clearing public roads and footpaths to allow pedestrians and cars to get about in areas of difficulty which are not covered by the primary gritting routes.